Poornima Indrajith

-Poornima Indrajith (née Poornima Mohan; born 13 December) is an Indian actress and television presenter who works in mainly in Malayalam cinema.
+Poornima Indrajith (née Poornima Mohan) is an Indian actress and film producer who works predominantly in Malayalam films.
+She debuted as child artist with the Malayalam film Onnu Muthal Poojaym Vare in 1986.
+Her last film before marriage was Dany in 2001.
+She made a comeback in the 2019 film Virus which was critically acclaimed and a box-office success.

 Early and personal life

 Poornima Indrajith was born to Mohan and Shanthi, in a Tamil family that settled in Kerala.
 Her mother tongue is Tamil.
-Her father is a practising lawyer and her mother runs a dance school.
-She has a younger sister Priya Mohan, who is also an actress.
+Her father is a practicing lawyer, and her mother runs a dance school.
+She has a younger sister, Priya Mohan, who is also an actress.

-Poornima is married to actor Indrajith Sukumaran.
-She has two daughters including singer Prarthana Indrajith.
+Poornima is a graduate in Mass Communications from St. Teresa's College, Kochi.
+She is married to actor Indrajith Sukumaran.
+They have two daughters including singer Prarthana Indrajith.
 She is the daughter-in-law of the late Sukumaran and Mallika Sukumaran.
 Prithviraj Sukumaran is her brother-in-law.

 Career

-Poornima started her career as a model and then acted in Successful Tamil TV serial Kolangal.
-She then acted in many TV serials in Malayalam Television serial industry.Following this she acted in supporting roles in movies, including Meghamalhar (2001), Valliettan (2000) and Randam Bhavam (2001).
+Poornima started her career as a model and then acted in a successful Tamil TV serial Kolangal.
+She then acted in many TV serials in Malayalam Television serial industry.
+Following this she acted in supporting roles in movies, including Meghamalhar (2001), Valliettan (2000) and Randam Bhavam (2001).

 After 17 years, she made a comeback with Virus which was included in The Hindu's top 25 Malayalam films of the decade.